fuzyll/libctf/README.md

     Adds support for SCTP sockets in the header file.

 -D_CHROOT
+    Exposes the ctf_chroot() API function.
-    Additionally chroots into the service user's directory in ctf_privdrop().
+    Additionally modifies ctf_privdrop()'s behavior to chroot to the service user's directory.

 -D_RANDFD
     Enables randomizing the socket descriptor in ctf_server().